flintlib/flint/doc/source/gr_poly.rst

               int gr_poly_mul_toom33(gr_poly_t res, const gr_poly_t poly1, const gr_poly_t poly2, gr_ctx_t ctx);

     Balanced Toom-3 multiplication with interpolation in five points, using the Bodrato evaluation scheme.
-Assumes commutativity and division by 3.
+Assumes commutativity and that the ring supports exact division by 2 and 3.
     Not optimized for squaring.
     The underscore method requires positive lengths and does not support aliasing.
     This function calls :func:`_gr_poly_mul` recursively rather than itself, so to get a recursive